 You are called in to your boss’s office and when you open the door, there is your department supervisor and the head of HR.
-It feels like you are walking in to a den of lions.
+It feels like you are walking in to a lions’ den.

 You are sitting at your dining room table with bills piled high.
 There’s another stack of letters too: the eviction notice, the termination date, the warning that they will soon take the car back.
 You’re surrounded with troubles that are tearing you apart.

 You are at the bedside of your loved one.
-The door opens and here comes your doctor and the doctor who was called in to consult and the charge nurse and the chaplain.
+The door opens and here comes your doctor and the consultant and the charge nurse and the chaplain.
 You know that life is about to close in on you.

 You are in a church Board meeting and – out of the blue – people who love each other start clawing and tearing at each other.
 You can’t believe your ears.
 What could possibly be so important that Christian friends would devour each other?
 You wish an angel would show up and shut all their mouths.

-Whatever lions’ dens have threatened you over the course of your life, whatever the various details, we all can say “amen” – been there, done that.
+Whatever the particular lions’ dens that have threatened you over the course of your life, whatever the details, we all can say we’ve been there, done that.

-The first six chapters are a collection of short stories from the Hebrew exile about Daniel and his good friends: Azariah, Mishael and Hananiah.
-Those of us who heard these stories growing up are used to calling Daniel’s friends by their Chaldean names: Shadrach, Meshach and Abednego.
+The first six chapters of the Book of Daniel are a collection of short stories from the Hebrew exile; stories about Daniel and his good friends – Azariah, Mishael and Hananiah.
+(Those of us who heard these stories growing up are used to calling Daniel’s friends by their Chaldean/Babylonian names: Shadrach, Meshach and Abednego.)